Copyright, patents and trademarks

 The right to experiment on a patented technology is a fundamental part of the patent system.
 Once a patent is published, anyone can build the patented device or implement the patented process for the purposes of:

-1. Verifying that the the patented technology really works as described in the patent (if it demonstrably does not, the patent can be declared as invalid), and
+Verifying that the the patented technology really works as described in the patent (if it demonstrably does not, the patent can be declared as invalid), and

-2. Developing alternative technologies and improvements that achieve the same goals by different means, not covered by the patent in question (a patent cannot claim a blanket coverage of its goals, but only of the explicitly described means to achieve the goals).
+Developing alternative technologies and improvements that achieve the same goals by different means, not covered by the patent in question (a patent cannot claim a blanket coverage of its goals, but only of the explicitly described means to achieve the goals).

 Patents are not trade secrets.
 On the contrary, the contents of a patent document must be publicly available.
 The patent documents can be freely distributed, and are not protected by copyright or any disclosure restriction.
 Very large numbers of patent documents are freely available on the Internet.
 In other words, if you want to keep something secret, you cannot patent it.

 A registered trademark can protect a company or product name, logo or other simple, well-recognizable item from commercial use, but these names cannot be copyrighted and anyone can use them (except to market a make-believe copy of the real item).
 For instance, "Coca-Cola" is a trademark, and therefore cannot be copyrighted.
-I can write "Coca-Cola" on this site as often as I want to, or publish a picture that includes a Coca-Cola can, as long as I am not trying to sell a fake Coca-Cola.
+I can write "Coca-Cola" on this site as many times I want to, or publish a picture that includes a Coca-Cola can, as long as I am not trying to sell a fake Coca-Cola.
 Registering a trademark requires the registration of the item with the proper authorities (which can deny the trademark if judged to be inadmissible) and the payment of fees.

 Company names are a special case, and are subjected to special rules.
 For instance, in most countries nobody can prevent you from using your family name in your company name, regardless of whether the name is already used for someone else's company.
 At least in some countries, two companies may be allowed to have exactly the same name, as long as they operate in different business areas that cannot be confused (e.g., a shoe factory and a biomedical company).